-- A guided visit through the castle of the Academy; - An afternoon sport session which was organised like an "icebreaking" competition between the syndicate groups; - The cadets had to line up together with their Austrian counterpart in the morning before the start of the classes; - A party was formally organised by the Austrian students at the cadets' mess after the sport session; - An evening was left free for activities to be organised by the hosting cadets27; - And sightseeing activities (Military Museum and city centre) in Vienna were proposed, the day after the end of the residential phase.
+- A guided visit through the castle of the Academy; - An afternoon sport session which was organised like an "icebreaking" competition between the syndicate groups; - A party was formally organised by the Austrian students at the cadets' mess after the sport session: - An evening was left free for activities to be organised by the hosting cadets25; - And sightseeing activities (Military Museum and city centre) in Vienna were proposed, the day after the end of the residential phase.

-All these activities, except lining up in the morning, were planned and organised by the Austrian cadets.
+All these activities were planned and organised by the Austrian cadets.
 The cadets were also free to leave the Academy in the evening and they effectively took these opportunities for more and informal social events...